What is Trekking? Why and How to Trek in Nepal?

 How to Prepare for Trekking in Nepal?

-Nepal has all kinds of trek ranging from an easy day hike to a month-long trek in the mountain.
-You will not need any former experience for an easy trek such as Everest View Trek, Annapurna Base camp, Mardi trek, and so on.
+Nepal has all kinds of treks ranging from an easy day hike to a month-long trek in the mountains.
+You will not need any former experience for an easy trek such as Everest View Trek, Annapurna Base Camp, Mardi trek, and so on.
 But if you aim to go for a difficult trek, you will need some solid preparation.

 Best Time for Trekking in Nepal

-Summer trek in Nepal is fun in the regions beyond the Himalayas such as Mustang, Manang, Upper Dolpo, and so on.
+A summer trek in Nepal is fun in the regions beyond the Himalayas, such as Mustang, Manang, Upper Dolpo, and so on.
 These places only experience slight rainfall.
-A lower altitude trek is good for winter as the high altitude is all covered in the snow.
-Expect some high altitude passes, the trekking path is open during any time of the trek.
+A lower altitude trek is good for winter, as the high altitude is all covered in snow.
+Expect some high-altitude passes; the trekking path is open at any time of the trek.
 These high passes are mostly closed in the winter.

 Any age limit for trekking in Nepal?